Top-rated movers to make your Columbia to Providence move easy

 - Providence’s population is about 40% greater than Columbia.

-- Providence's public transportation has a score of 7 out of 10 versus Columbia's lower score of 5.
+- Providence’s public transportation score of 7 out of 10 is higher than Columbia’s score of 5.

 - Providence is more walkable than Columbia with a score of 76 out of 100 vs Columbia’s 35 out of 100.

 - With a score of 61 out of 100, Providence is more bike-friendly than Columbia, which has a score of 35 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Providence’s crime rate is higher than Columbia with a score of 49.84 compared to Columbia’s 3.0.
 This means that Providence neighborhoods are safer than 49.84% of all U.S. neighborhoods, and Columbia neighborhoods are safer than 3.0%.

-Other things to consider for your Columbia vs. Providence move
+Other things to consider for your Columbia to Providence move

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.